×

 If you have not spent a lot of time in Vietnam, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "In 2013 I retired and moved permanently to Viet Nam.
 I had met a Vietnamese woman and married her in 2014.
 I purchased a 4 story, 4 bedroom 3 bath home in HCMC for $140,000 and I have been living here happily ever since.
 I live in a Vietnamese district where there are very few foreigners, but I have met some at the pool I go to and at my gym.
-I also have a number of Vietnamese friends," replied a member in Ho Chi Minh.
+I also have a number of Vietnamese friends," explained one expat living in Ho Chi Minh, Vietnam.

 "It depends on your personal preferences and financial situation.
 Buying a home in Vietnam can be a good option if you plan on staying in the country for a longer period of time, as it could be a sound investment opportunity.
 On the other hand, renting a home in Vietnam provides more flexibility and you are not tied to the maintenance and other financial responsibilities that come with buying a property.
-Ultimately, you should consider your particular circumstances when making your decision," commented one expat who made the move to Vietnam.
+Ultimately, you should consider your particular circumstances when making your decision," said one expat in Vietnam.

 What should I pack when moving to Vietnam?